 This department is composed of Certified Public Accountants (CPAs) who investigate alleged ethics violations made by their peers.
-The department members present recommendation reports to an external Technical & Behavioral Standards Committee, which decides on next steps.
+The department members present recommendation reports to an external committee, which decides on next steps.

-Our needs analysis revealed these problems resulted from both poorly written documents and confusing oral presentations.
+These problems resulted from both poorly written summaries and confusing oral presentations.
 The summaries were poorly organized, jumped back and forth among allegations, history and evidence; furthermore, they were written in quasi-legal English.
-Committee members, who are supposed to review each summary before meeting, were spending from 30 minutes to four hours on each one.
-They have to review up to 30 cases a meeting!
-Consequently, they often they gave up and came to meetings without being fully prepared to discuss each case.
+Committee members, who are supposed to review each summary before meeting, found they were spending between 30 minutes and four hours on each one.
+Thirty cases can be reviewed in a meeting, so they often gave up and came to meetings unprepared to discuss each case.
 As a result, countless hours were wasted in the meetings.

 The entire department went through 1½ days of writing training followed immediately by 1½ days of presentation skills training.
 We created a before-and-after version of a case summary so participants could contrast the differences.
 We also crafted two templates: one for investigators to use when looking into a violation and one to use when writing a case summary.

 The reports now take less time to write, review and edit.
-The presentations are much clearer and facilitate better decisions.
-In addition, presenters sound more decisive and self-confident, and portray a professional and competent image to the outside committee.
-The outside committee members come to meetings prepared because the summaries are easy to read and understand.
+The presentations and summaries are much clearer and facilitate better decisions.
+Presenters sound more decisive and confident, and they portray a professional and competent image to the external committee.
 Consequently, the meetings are faster, and discussions are at a more strategic level.

 We started by helping everyone see that briefing notes—like any report—can do different things: provide information and updates, make a recommendation, or show analysis.
 Together with managers, we created new briefing note templates for Agricorp and used their content to create sample reports for reference.
-We then customized our Writing Business Reports workshop and created checklists to help staff write satisfying briefing notes, and to help managers assess staff work and provide meaningful feedback.
+We customized our Writing Business Reports workshop and created checklists to help staff write satisfying briefing notes and to help managers provide meaningful feedback.
 Managers and staff took the workshop together so everyone could share a common language and criteria.